Folklore of Malaysia: Animal folk tales

 Malaysian animal folk tales are often used to explain certain natural phenomena or moral lessons.
 The animals in these stories usually possess the ability to speak and think like humans.
 In Malaysian animal folk tales, the Kancil usually portray as the main character with other animals in the forest as supporting characters.
-In Malay culture, Kancil is regarded with the highest esteem due to its ability to overcome obstacles and defeat adversaries despite of its rather small appearance.
+In Malay culture, Kancil is regarded with the highest esteem due to its ability to overcome obstacles and defeat adversaries despite its rather small appearance.
 Kancil also appears in the state herald of Melaka and even plays a part in the legend of the founding of Melaka.

 Among the Malaysian Kancil stories manuscripts are as follows: